elaforge/karya/doc/cmd.md

 A ruler can have marks in any kind of arbitrary pattern, but typically you'd want them dividing up time according to a meter or tala or whatever system you use.
-'Cmd.Meter' has utilities to describe European-style meters, while 'Cmd.Tala' has Carnatic talas.
+'Cmd.Ruler.Meters' has European-style meters, while 'Cmd.Ruler.Tala' has Carnatic talas.
 Normally you'd use the functions in 'Cmd.Repl.LRuler' to modify the ruler or create new rulers.

 While ruler tracks have a ruler only, event tracks have rulers too, which show up as transparent lines.
 Normally all tracks in a block have the same ruler,